ratatatatcode/express-ejs/documentation/06_Services.md

 ```

-Purpose: Adds a new to-do to the Firestore todos collection.
+Purpose: Adds a new to-do to the Firestore todos collection.<br>

-Defaults: status defaults to "pending", and createdAt is the current ISO timestamp.
+Defaults: status defaults to "pending", and createdAt is the current ISO timestamp.<br>

-Returns: Newly created to-do object with Firestore-generated id.
+Returns: Newly created to-do object with Firestore-generated id.<br>

 ### Updates an existing to-do by ID.
 ```js